Dev-Gaju/All-about-Linux-/README.md

 - ` ping google.com` to check internet connection.
 - power off or reboot the computer by using the command `sudo halt` and `sudo reboot`.
 - `Ctrl C` stop `Ctrl Z` forcefully stop
+- `uptime` run from how much times.
+- ` free -h` current storage limit
+- `man ps` `man file` check details about manual command

+### 3. Networking
+- `ifconfig` to find that install `sudo apt install net-tools`
+- `ip -a` to check ip and can manipulate by other commands.

+### 4. Packet Manager:
+- `sudo` stands for "SuperUser Do".
+So, if you want any command to be done with administrative or root privileges, you can use the sudo command.
+For example, if you want to edit a file like `viz. alsa-base.conf`, which needs root permissions `sudo nano alsa-base.conf.`, `sudo passwd` for change password.
+- to install `sudo apt install file`, check update `sudo apt update` do update `sudo apt upgrade` apt stand for advance packet manager tools.
+- search package `sudo apt search` to remove `sudo apt remove filename`